Arkansas Supreme Court

 The Supreme Court of Arkansas is the highest court in the state judiciary of Arkansas.
 It has ultimate and largely discretionary appellate jurisdiction over all state court cases that involve a point of state law, and original jurisdiction over a narrow range of cases.
 The Supreme Court holds the power of judicial review, the ability to invalidate a statute for violating a provision of the Arkansas Constitution.
 It is also able to strike down gubernatorial directives for violating either the Constitution or statutory law.
 However, it may act only within the context of a case in an area of law over which it has jurisdiction.

-Established by Article Five of the 1836 Constitution, the Supreme Court was composed of three judges, to include a chief justice, elected to eight-year terms by the General Assembly.
+The Superior Court of the Arkansas Territory was established in 1819.
+It consisted of three judges, and then four from 1828.
+It was the highest court in the territory, and was succeeded by the Supreme Court, established by Article Five of the 1836 Constitution, which was composed of three judges, to include a chief justice, elected to eight-year terms by the General Assembly.
 As later set by Act 205 of 1925, it consists of the Chief Justice of Arkansas and six associate justices.
+The Supreme Court currently operates under Amendment 80 of the Arkansas Constitution.
 Justices are elected in non-partisan elections to eight-year terms, staggered to make it unlikely the Court would be replaced in a single election.
-Vacancies are filled by gubernatorial appointment.
+Mid-term Vacancies are filled by gubernatorial appointment.

-When a vacancy occurs, the governor, with the advice and consent of the Senate, appoints a new justice.
 Each justice has a single vote in deciding the cases argued before the Court.
-When in majority, the chief justice decides who writes the opinion of the court; otherwise, the most senior justice in the majority assigns the task of writing the opinion.

 The Court meets in the Supreme Court Building in Little Rock, Arkansas.